GuillaumeFavelier/blockbuilder/README.md

 - Fix dependency with plotter (all over the place)
 - Add property/setter functions (i.e. Block.origin)
 - Add an option to decrease opacity on blocks located in other floors
+- ReDo/UnDo action buttons
+- Show only the current floor (with subgrid/subsample)
+- Paint mode (default painting color to build mode)